PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 Saving a reference to the merged selection is necessary to update its elements after the join.
 Inside the join, we will configure the _enter_ and _exit_ selections.

 The `visible` array is the data, which filters the countries to display (selected from the dataset of over 200 countries).
-Note that the `data()` method is configured with the key function `d => d.country`.
+Note that the `data()` method is configured with the key function, `d => d.country`.
 This is critical to guarantee that each bar group is bound to a country, and not to the default sequential index.
 If you forget it, new countries will never enter the chart, since existing bars will be reused (see `Chapter 6` for more about data key functions).

 The _enter_ selection is used when a country enters the `visible` array for the first time.
 It is passed to the `joinEnter()` function (which contains the rest of the code that was previously in `drawBars()`) and appends a new `<g>` element for each entry, adding bars and labels to it.
 The modified selection is saved in the `enterGrp` constant, which must be returned: